 Wi-Fi & NBN Dropouts

-You could run high-speed data cables inside your home and connect wi-fi access points to the data cables to boost your wi-fi signal.
-One of the best was today is to install a Wi-Fi Mesh system inside your home.
+You could run high-speed data cables inside your home and connect Wi-Fi access points to the data cables to boost your Wi-Fi signal.
+One of the best ways today is to install a Wi-Fi Mesh system inside your home.
 This new technology will create a mesh of strong wifi throughout your whole home without having to run a single cable.
 If you are having a connectivity problem my recommendation to you would be to install a wi-fi mesh system, this will solve your problems in a couple of hours.
 Find out more about what Mesh is and how it works here.
 What is Wi-Fi Mesh?

 So, I hope this post might have helped you some.
 You can always give us a call and have a chat with our experts to help troubleshoot why your NBN is dropping out.
 If you just want it sorted out ASAP you can book us in for a service call if you are in Sydney and we can do all the hard work for you.
 NBN Faults can really cause issues at home and the office in this is the case for you we have a private Internet technician that we can send out to sort out all your troubles today.